-The name implies that cities or metropolitan areas are transformed into islands of heat.
-Temperatures in these regions can get as much as 10 degrees Fahrenheit higher compared to the adjacent rural areas.
-So, urban heat island (UHI) means any urban area which is significantly hotter than the neighboring area.
-Urban heat island is highly noticeable during winter and summer periods, and the temperature difference is often greater at night than daytime.
+So, urban heat island (UHI) means any urban area that is significantly hotter than the neighboring area.
+Urban heat island is highly noticeable during winter and summer, and the temperature difference is often greater at night than in the daytime.

 According to EPA,